 Of course, they didn´t I just postponed them to “later”.

 This strategy worked pretty well for a couple of years.
 But it didn’t make me happy at all.

 I was fed up with feeling overwhelmed and paralyzed by my to-do list and so I decided to find a solution what I can do whenever I feel overwhelmed and a way to avoid overwhelm in the first place.

 In this post, I´m going to share with you 7 simple tips I use and you can use too whenever you feel overwhelmed.

 Feeling overwhelmed is usually a combination of focusing too much on your to-do list + too little on yourself.

-Therefore my first 2 motivation tips are to focus in the present moment on yourself.
+Therefore my first 2 motivation tips are to focus on the present moment and on yourself.

 1. TAKE A NAP OR GO FOR A WALK